Sajitha Madathil

-Sajitha Madathil is an Indian film and theatre actor.
+Sajitha Madathil is an Indian film actress, theatre artist. playwright, academic, documentary producer, and cultural administrator known for her pioneering work in Malayalam theatre and Malayalam cinema.
+She has acted in over 50 films, performed in more than 40 theatre productions, written notable plays, and served in key cultural institutions across India.
+She is also a recipient of multiple state awards for acting, playwriting, and theatre scholarship.

 Her performance in Joy Mathew's feature film Shutter (2012) won her the Kerala State film award for second best actress.

-She is the head of the department of Acting at the K. R. Narayanan National Institute of Visual Science and Arts (KRNNIVSA), an autonomous institute established by the Government of Kerala.
-She had been the Deputy Secretary of the Sangeet Natak Akademi New Delhi(Academy of Music and Dance, India), an autonomous body under the Ministry of Culture, Government of India.
 She appeared in the feature films Shutter in 2012, in Adimadhyantham (Beginning, Middle and End) in 2011, and in Shalini Usha Nair's feature film Akam (The Interior) in 2011.

 Career

-Sajitha Madathil had been a Deputy Secretary, Sangeet Natak Akademi New Delhi(Academy of Music and Dance, India, an autonomous body under the Ministry of Culture, Government of India) till 2014.
-She had also worked as the deputy director, Kerala Chalachithra Academy(Academy of Motion Pictures, Kerala State), Documentation Officer/Documentary Producer with Other Media Communications, New Delhi and Producer with Kairali TV, India.
+Sajitha Madathil had been a Deputy Secretary, Sangeet Natak Akademi New Delhi (Academy of Music and Dance, India, an autonomous body under the Ministry of Culture, Government of India) till 2014.
+She had also worked as the Deputy Director, Kerala Chalachithra Academy(Academy of Motion Pictures, Kerala State), Documentation Officer/Documentary Producer with Other Media Communications, New Delhi and Producer with Kairali TV, India.
 She is also a faculty cum theatre expert at National Institute of Integrated learning and management, New Delhi.
-She has presented papers in seminars on Kerala culture at different academic seminars all over India and abroad.
-Sajitha holds a Post-graduation in Theatre Arts (M.A. in drama) from Rabindra Bharati University, Kolkata.
-She has also completed M.Phil. in Theatre Studies at School of Letters, Mahatma Gandhi University, Kottayam, Kerala.
-She is currently pursuing a Ph.D. from School of Arts and Aesthetics, Jawaharlal Nehru University, New Delhi.
+She was the head of the department of Acting at the K. R. Narayanan National Institute of Visual Science and Arts (KRNNIVSA), an autonomous institute established by the Government of Kerala.

+Madathil holds a Doctor of Philosophy in Performing Arts from the School of Arts and Aesthetics, Jawaharlal Nehru University (2023), where her research examined social subjectivities in Indian theatre through a Malayalam case study of actress narratives.
+She completed an M.Phil. in Theatre Studies from Mahatma Gandhi University (1997–1999) and an M.A. in Drama (Acting) from Rabindra Bharati University (1992–1994).
+She has been selected for the KCHR Thematic Post Doctoral Fellowship for the year 2025–26.